 M: Oh.
 Um, it's… let me think… HR4… oh... no, sorry, I mean HR5 4JD.

 C: Ah, OK, got it.
 And what's your date of birth?

 M: 14th October 1998.

 C: Thanks.
 Now, you need to take this form with your personal details to the cashier's office with your ID and the details of your course.

 M: Right.
 Where is the cashier?

-C: Just on next door to this office.
-Oh, and you’ll also need proof that you have paid your course fees.
+C: Just next door to this office.
+Oh, and you'll also need proof that you've paid for your course fees.

 C: No, I'm afraid not.
 You need to bring the receipt for the course fees.
 You can't get an ID card without it.

 M: Right, I see.
 Thanks very much.
 I'll come back another time then.